Dogs

 Great Pyrenees, b.
 2014

 Frosty came from a farm that was closing down because their owners were moving out of state.
 Frosty takes her job as a guardian very seriously and although she is now retired, she can still be seen patrolling the sanctuary borders.
+Frosty guards our big herd paddocks with Lorelei.
 Frosty is very sweet and absolutely loves attention from visitors.

 Sponsored by Emmie